SNaveenMathew/randomly_accessed_memories/engineering.md

 ### Done and dusted?

 A part of me told me not to give up, but it was an empty thought.
 "What do I prove to myself if I don't have positive results?".
 "What do I prove to others if I cannot prove anything to myself?".
-At this point in life I was worried about others' perception of my actions and 'success'.
-When a person is depressed, paranoid, hopeless and unstable, negative reinforcement loop kicks in, bringing more negative thoughts.
+This was a point in life when I was worried about others' perception of my actions.
+When a person is depressed, paranoid, hopeless and unstable, negative reinforcement loops kick in, bringing more negative thoughts.
 I remembered the previous occurrence of sustained mental depression that lasted more than 1 month during IIT days.
 I recalled that the flora and fauna at IIT brought me back from the depression.
 There was no such escape in Gurgaon; I realized I was stuck.

 ## The solution is in the failure